 Nitrogen dioxide is produced during high-temperature burning of fuels.
 Sources include motor vehicles and stationary sources that burn fossil fuels such as power plants and industrial boilers.
-Until recently, it has only been possible to measure NO_2 indirectly.
+Until recently, it has only been possible to measure NO2 indirectly.
 First, nitrogen oxide (NO) is measured using the chemiluminescence reaction of nitric oxide (NO) with ozone (O3).
 Air is drawn into a reaction chamber where it is mixed with a high concentration of ozone from an internal ozone generator.
-Any NO in the air reacts with the ozone to produce NO_2 .
+Any NO in the air reacts with the ozone to produce NO2.
 Light emitted from this reaction is detected with a photomultiplier tube and converted to an electrical signal proportional to the NO concentration.

 Total nitrogen oxides (NO_x) are measured by passing the air through a converter where any NO_2 in the air is reduced to NO before the air is passed to the reaction chamber.
 By alternately passing the air directly to the reaction chamber, and through the converter before the reaction chamber, the analyzer alternately measures NO and NO_x .
 The NO_2 concentration is equal to the difference between NO_x and NO. Reactive oxides of nitrogen (NO_y) are measured in a similar manner to NO_x , except that NO is measured by bypassing the converter.
 The combination of NO_2 and NO_z can be then determined by difference.
-This procedure is similar to the current methodology used to measure NO_x , however, the converter temperature is higher in order to more completely convert NO_z species, and the converter has been moved to very near the sample inlet to avoid line losses of "sticky" NO_y species such as HNO3.
+This procedure is similar to the current methodology used to measure NO_x , however, the converter temperature is higher in order to more completely convert NO_z species, and the converter has been moved to very near the sample inlet to avoid line losses of "sticky" NO_y species such as HNO_3 .

-Direct NO2 monitoring using cavity-attenuated phase shift (CAPS) technology was deployed to the Essex site on August 10, 2017.
-CAPS NO2 monitors provide a direct absorption measurement of nitrogen dioxide.
-Unlike standard chemiluminescence-based monitors, these instruments require no conversion of NO2 to another species and thus are not sensitive to other nitrogen-containing species.
+Direct NO_2 monitoring using cavity-attenuated phase shift (CAPS) technology has been deployed to the Baltimore County Near Road, Essex, HU-Beltsville, and Piney Run sites.
+CAPS NO_2 monitors provide a direct absorption measurement of nitrogen dioxide.
+Unlike standard chemiluminescence-based monitors, these instruments require no conversion of NO_2 to another species and thus are not sensitive to other nitrogen-containing species.
+As resources allow, CAPS technology will replace the remaining NO_x analyzer at the Oldtown site.